-Research - Dr Dutton Orthopaedic Doctor & Surgeon in Singapore
+Research - A/Professor Dutton Orthopaedic Doctor & Surgeon in Singapore

-Dr Andrew Quoc Dutton’s passion for orthopaedic medicine and surgery has manifested itself in more than just his clinical practice.
-Dedicated to improving medical and surgical techniques, Dr Dutton continues to write articles and publish studies in reputable publications on orthopaedic medicine and surgery.
+A/Professor Andrew Quoc Dutton’s passion for orthopaedic medicine and surgery has manifested itself in more than just his clinical practice.
+Dedicated to improving medical and surgical techniques, A/Professor Dutton continues to write articles and publish studies in reputable publications on orthopaedic medicine and surgery.

 (1) Cemented Cruciate-Retaining Total Knee Arthroplasty in Osteoarthritis: A Comparison of Pegged and Stemmed Tibial Designs.

 In this study published in The Journal of Knee Surgery (2014), A/Professor Andrew Quoc Dutton and his colleagues compared the clinical, functional, and radiographic outcomes between pegged and stemmed tibial designs in patients who are undergoing primary cemented total knee arthroplasty (TKA) for osteoarthritis.

 The outcomes were measured using two different tools – the knee society score and knee injury and osteoarthritis outcome score at 6, 12, and 24 months after surgery.
 This study was meant to reveal if there is any significant difference between the two designs mentioned above.

 (2) Bicompartmental Versus Total Knee Arthroplasty for Medial and Patellofemoral Osteoarthritis